Defining Application

 Prerequisites

-- ✅ Built your application code locally
+- ✅ Built the application code locally

 - ✅ Tested it with